Denver and Rio Grande Western Railroad Depot (Grand Junction, Colorado): Operations

 Other notable routes include the Desert Wind line between Chicago and Los Angeles, and the Pioneer that ran between Chicago and East Bay.
 Both services rerouted to stop at Grand Junction station in 1983.
 The National Park Service describes the most significant years of the station as being between 1925 and 1949.

+Amtrak last stopped at the station in 1992 before moving next door to Grand Junction station.

 Today

-Fate

-Amtrak last stopped at the station in 1992 before moving next door to Grand Junction station.
 The station was listed on the National Register of Historic Places on September 8, 1992.
 Over the years, the station has fallen into a state of disrepair.
 The windows are boarded and the interior has become largely dilapidated.
 The exterior of the structure can be described as being in a fair condition, with much of its original features, facades, and decorations remaining intact.

+In 2016, real estate developers Veronica Sanchez and Dustin Anzures bought the building and are planning to restore it in 2024.